Cod

-The two most common species of cod are the Atlantic cod (Gadus morhua), which lives in the colder waters and deeper sea regions throughout the North Atlantic, and the Pacific cod (Gadus macrocephalus), found in both eastern and western regions of the northern Pacific.
+The two most common species of cod are the Atlantic cod (Gadus morhua), which lives in the colder waters and deeper sea regions throughout the North Atlantic, and the Pacific cod (Gadus macrocephalus), which is found in both eastern and western regions of the northern Pacific.
 Gadus morhua was named by Linnaeus in 1758.
 (However, G. morhua callarias, a low-salinity, nonmigratory race restricted to parts of the Baltic, was originally described as Gadus callarias by Linnaeus.)

-Cod is popular as a food with a mild flavour and a dense, flaky, white flesh.
+Cod as food is popular in several parts of the world.
+It has a mild flavour and a dense, flaky, white flesh.
 Cod livers are processed to make cod liver oil, a common source of vitamin A, vitamin D, vitamin E, and omega-3 fatty acids (EPA and DHA).
-Young Atlantic cod or haddock prepared in strips for cooking is called scrod.
+Scrod is young Atlantic cod or haddock.
 In the United Kingdom, Atlantic cod is one of the most common ingredients in fish and chips, along with haddock and plaice.